ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 This section uses both Terraform and Ansible.

-1. Follow the instructions found in the [Getting started tutorial](https://{DomainName}/docs/terraform) to install Terraform and the IBM Cloud Provider plug-in for Terraform on your workstation.
+1. Follow the instructions found in the [Getting started tutorial](https://{DomainName}/docs/terraform) to install Terraform and the {{site.data.keyword.Bluemix_notm}} Provider plug-in for Terraform on your workstation.
 1. Follow [these instructions](/docs/terraform?topic=terraform-ansible#install_ansible) to install Ansible.

 ### Provision